PCBP: Presenters Capacity Building Program for Members of CAPACOA and RIDEAU

 The program gives presenting organizations access to resources which can help build capacity.
 It is divided into three components:

-- Organizational consultation – Organizations can apply for funds to hire consultants or specialists to assist them in capacity building and change management research and planning activities.
+- Organizational consultation – Organizations can apply for funds to hire consultants or specialists to assist them in capacity building and change management research and planning activities either in person or online.
 This may take the form of coaching.

-- Mentoring – Organizations can apply for funds to enrol their managers in a mentorship of at least one week with a presenting organization manager.
-The mentorship is to be conducted within the mentor’s organization.
+- Mentoring – Organizations can apply for funds to enroll their managers in a mentorship with a presenting organization manager.

 Organizations can also submit joint applications in collaboration with others (two or more).
 Presenter support organizations (presenting networks) are eligible as part of a collaboration in partnership with presenting organizations.
 Each applicant in a joint application must be a member of CAPACOA and/or RIDEAU.